 If you have concerns about any of these medications, screenings, or immunizations, please discuss with your obstetrician and pediatrician prior to your labor and delivery.

 Does Touro validate parking during my obstetric hospital stay?

 Yes.
-On the day of admission and on the day of discharge, parking tickets will be validated for the patient’s husband, significant other, or partner, only.
+Parking tickets will be validated for the patient’s husband, significant other, or partner, only.
+This will be done for the entire hospital stay.
 Visitors may pay to park in either the Delachaise Parking Garage or the Prytania Parking Garage.

 What is Touro’s car seat procedure?

 You will need a car seat to safely transport your infant home from the hospital.
 You are not required to bring the car seat into the hospital.
 We will, however, ask if you have one.

 It is recommended that you have the car seat properly installed in your car by the time you come to the hospital for delivery.
 Mothers are discharged in a wheelchair with their infant in their arms.
 If we do need to see how your infant responds to being in the car seat before discharge, you will be informed.

 Do these questions and answers apply to patients coming in for “scheduled